jacobrec/petah-war/READMD.md

 # Petah-War
-The coolest littl war game
+The coolest little war game

 ## TODO:
-- Add bridge tile (land and sea can cross)
-- Increase plane range
 - Add unit carrying for ferries and helicopters